 Sergey is a professor at Psychological Institute, Russian Academy of Education.

-Tomasz Bloniewski (Tom) is a PhD candidate at Goldsmiths, University of London, and at TAGC is involved in various aspects of the work.
+Tomasz completed his PhD at Goldsmiths, University of London, and at TAGC is involved in various aspects of the work.

-Margherita Malanchini is a PhD candidate at Goldsmiths, University of London, and at TAGC she works on knowledge dissemination.
+Margherita completed her PhD at Goldsmiths, University of London; is a post-doctoral researcher at University of Texas; and at TAGC she works on knowledge dissemination.